Icinga/icinga2/doc/19-library-reference.md

     function find(str, start);

 Returns the zero-based index at which the string `str` was found in the string.
-If the string was not found -1 is returned. `start` specifies the zero-based index at which `find` should start looking for the string (defaults to 0 when not specified).
+If the string was not found, -1 is returned. `start` specifies the zero-based index at which `find` should start looking for the string (defaults to 0 when not specified).

 Example: